yhjmanuel/Chinese_Couplet_Generation_With_GPT/readme.md

 #### This project trains a couplet prediction model (the prediction model only supports 14-character couplets).

-## Couplet prediction model:
-All related scripts are in the "prediction" folder.
 When giving the model an input of the first half of the couplet (7 Chinese characters), it will predict the second half.
 Some ideas & block implementations of the GPT, (especially the positional encoding part), are based on this great Transformer notebook from Harvard: https://nlp.seas.harvard.edu/2018/04/03/attention.html